Information and referrals

 The Housing Establishment Fund (HEF) provides financial support for people with disabilities who are experiencing housing-related hardship and who meet the fund’s eligibility requirements.

-Housing Choices Australia has a limited monthly allocation of HEF that is provided by the Department of Health and Human Services (DHHS).
+Housing Choices has a limited monthly allocation of HEF that is provided by the Department of Health and Human Services (DHHS).
 The distribution is determined according to DHHS guidelines.

 HEF can provide up to $300 of assistance per person once every 12 months.